amirkarimi/browser-hub/README.md

 ## Problem

-As a consultant, we usually work with multiple clients.
+As consultants, we usually work with multiple clients.
 Separating the work isn't difficult until you start using the browser.
 For example, they might have different Google/Outlook accounts.
 Add to that your personal account, and it quickly becomes a mess in the same browser.
 Another thing is the browser addons.